Bead Glossary A to J

 BODY JEWELLERY

-Is used to describe jewellery for pierced parts of the body other than ears.
-It also covers fashionable items such as toe rings
+Is a catch all term to describe jewellery for pierced parts of the body other than ears.
+It also covers fashionable items such as toe rings.

 BOHEMIAN GLASS

-Is now a nostalgic name for glass sourced from the Czech republic.
+Is a nostalgic name for glass sourced from Czechoslovakia.
 Historically this Eastern European region was named Bohemia and it was here that glassmaking grew into an art form in the late 1700s.
-To learn more read our History Of Czech Glass Beads
+To learn more read our informative History Of Czech Glass Beads.

 An ornamental chain worn about the wrist, arm or ankle.
 Bracelet length will vary according to the style and the dimensions of the wearer.
-To work out the length of a bracelet, measure the circumference of the wrist and add 1.5 cm, then subtract the length of the closure method chosen.
-Make sure the bracelet is not too slack on the wrist or else it could slip off.
-To see how many of a particular sized bead are needed for a bracelet use our handy Bead Calculator in the menu bar above.
+To work out the length of a bracelet, measure the circumference of the wrist and add 1.5 cm, then subtract the length of the closure method chosen or refer to our Bracelet Size Guide.
+To see how many of a particular sized bead are needed for a bracelet use our handy Online Bead Calculator Tool also found in the menu bar above.

 BRASS